SETI/rms-fpzip/README.md

 # Introduction

-This is a fork of https://github.com/seung-lab/fpzip with changes to allow it to work with Python 3.11 and 3.12; it also has a different test and PyPI deployment system.
+This is a fork of https://github.com/seung-lab/fpzip with changes to allow it to work with Python versions through 3.14; it also has a different test and PyPI deployment system.
 We are grateful to William Silversmith for all of the hard work necessary to make this project in the first place.